 Skippering a yacht for the first time can be an intimidating yet exhilarating experience.
 The RYA Day Skipper Practical Course is designed to teach you how to take charge of a yacht safely and confidently.
 A skipper does much more than navigate.
 They are also responsible for the complete safety and well being of the yacht and crew.
 These responsibilities include weather forecasting, victualing, engine maintenance, sail selection and handling, passage planning, watch keeping, navigation and pilotage.

 This course gives you the chance to take charge and skipper the boat on short passages, under instruction, with plenty of advice and support from our instructors.
-Time is spent demonstrating and practicing basic seamanship with emphasis on boat handling skills.
+Time is spent demonstrating and practising basic seamanship with emphasis on boat handling skills.
 We explore the practical solutions to navigation and build confidence during pilotage exercises.

-Students live aboard for the duration of the course in single occupancy or shared cabins and visit many different harbours and anchorages to practice pilotage techniques You will complete at least 4 night hours sailing to experience night pilotage and identify lights.
+Students live aboard for the duration of the course in single occupancy or shared cabins and visit many different harbours and anchorages to practise pilotage techniques.
+You will complete at least 4 night hours sailing to experience night pilotage and identify lights.

 Students who have successfully completed the Day Skipper course are awarded the RYA Day Skipper Completion certificate.
 In addition they can apply to the RYA for the International Certificate of Competence (ICC), which is an internationally recognised qualification and ideal for future Flotilla holidays or progression to ‘bareboat’ yacht charter.

 Safety is paramount on all RYA courses.
 To learn more about our standards and our school, see the RYA Training Centres page

 Minimum: Aged 16 or over with 5 days at sea, 100 miles and 4 night hours.
 Navigation to Day Skipper Shore-based standard and practical sailing ability to the level of Competent Crew.